What are the consequences of shoplifting?

 Yes.
 It is important to expunge the case as soon as you are eligible.

-Can shoplifting effect my future?
+Can shoplifting affect my future?

 Yes.
 Shoplifting is a criminal case and criminal convictions are on your record forever unless they are expunged.